top of page

 There are many, many myths about sharks that make scientists roll their eyes, but undeniably, the most irritating and pervasive myth is that sharks eat people.
 Nearly every shark monster movie includes someone cutting themselves and it attracting sharks and so, so many sensationalist media headlines talk about 'man-eating sharks'.
-It is NOT TRUE that human blood attracts sharks because sharks simply DO NOT eat people.
+It is NOT TRUE that human blood attracts sharks because sharks simply DO NOT like to eat people.
 Don't believe me?
 Let me show you the science...

-1. The great white shark (Carcharodon carcharias)
+The great white shark (Carcharodon carcharias)

-2. The tiger shark (Galeocerdo cuvier)
+The tiger shark (Galeocerdo cuvier)

-3. The bull shark (Carcharias leucas).
+The bull shark (Carcharias leucas).

 These species are often referred to as "The Big Three" because they are responsible for the highest numbers of "unprovoked attacks" on humans every year.
 As these sharks are large compared to humans and armed with big teeth, they can be quite dangerous.
 Since records began in 1580, white sharks have been responsible for 333 unprovoked attacks upon humans, 52 of which were sadly fatal (ISAF, 2021).

 You might have noticed that these numbers are very low when you consider that records began 440 years ago!
-In fact, it is incredibly rare to the victim of a shark attack.
-To learn more about shark attack statistics, you can read You are more likely to be killed by a coconut and Myth Busted: Shark Bite Rates are NOT Rising (They Are Falling!)
+Not to downplay how tragic and traumatic it is for a person to be injured by a shark, but it is incredibly rare to be the victim of a shark attack.
+To learn more you can read You are More Likely to be Killed by a Coconut (ISAF, 2021).

 When we look at shark attacks which have been witnessed by onlookers or described by the victim themselves, the vast majority of shark attacks on people are actually a single bite, sometimes two bites.
 At this point, it is very common for a shark to discard the victim and swim away (ISAF, 2021).